Trimming Stability Selection increases variable selection robustness: Robustifying Stability Selection

 Now, we have to analyze the effect of this trimming procedure on the Stab-BDP.
 We abstain from detailing out each of the cases considered in Subsections \ref{thrss} and \ref{rankss} again but formulate a universal result which can be easily adapted to all the individual cases.

-\begin{thm} For the robustness surplus in the sense of Eq. \ref{surplus} of TrimStabSel with trimming level $\gamma$ in comparison with the untrimmed Stability Selection, the probabilities computed in Thm.s \ref{thrstabselrob} and \ref{rankstabselrob}, part iii) and iv) of Thm. \ref{thrstabselrobcor} resp. part c) and d) of Cor. \ref{rankstabselrobcor} enter as the denominator.
-Let the number of contaminated models in the Gaussian brackets in the right hand side of the logical expressions in $P(\cdot)$-brackets be denoted by $K$.
-Assuming that there are $k_{\gamma}$ broken models in the set of the $\lfloor \gamma B \rfloor$ trimmed models, $k_{\gamma} \in \{0,1,...,\lfloor \gamma B \rfloor\}$, the nominator of the surplus becomes the respective probability where the number $K$ is replaced by $k_{\gamma}+(B-\lfloor \gamma B \rfloor) K/B$ resp. $2k_{\gamma}+B-\lfloor \gamma B \rfloor K/B$ in the upper interval bounds in Thm. \ref{rankstabselrob} and Cor. \ref{rankstabselrobcor}. \end{thm}
+\begin{thm} For the robustness gain of TrimStabSel with trimming level $\gamma$ in comparison with the untrimmed Stability Selection, let the number of contaminated models in the Gaussian brackets in the right hand side of the logical expressions in $P(\cdot)$-brackets in the probabilities computed in Thm.s \ref{thrstabselrob} and \ref{rankstabselrob}, part iii) and iv) of Thm. \ref{thrstabselrobcor} resp. part c) and d) of Cor. \ref{rankstabselrobcor} be denoted by $K$.
+Assuming that there are $k_{\gamma}$ broken models in the set of the $\lfloor \gamma B \rfloor$ trimmed models, $k_{\gamma} \in \{0,1,...,\lfloor \gamma B \rfloor\}$, for TrimStabSel, the number $K$ is replaced by $k_{\gamma}+(B-\lfloor \gamma B \rfloor) K/B$ resp. $2k_{\gamma}+B-\lfloor \gamma B \rfloor K/B$ in the upper interval bounds in Thm. \ref{rankstabselrob} and Cor. \ref{rankstabselrobcor}. \end{thm}

 \begin{bew} Since the number of aggregated models decreases from $B$ to $B-\lfloor \gamma B \rfloor$, $K$ has to be multiplied by $(B-\lfloor \gamma B \rfloor)/B$ in order to take the increasing effect of the individual non-trimmed models into account.
 The only missing feature is the number $k_{\gamma}$ of contaminated trimmed models which increases the allowed number of sufficiently contaminated resamples by $k_{\gamma}$.
 In the mentioned special cases in Thm. \ref{rankstabselrob} and Cor. \ref{rankstabselrobcor}, one has to account for the factor $0.5$ before the Gaussian bracket. \end{bew} \begin{flushright} $_\Box $ \end{flushright}